yujiakimoto/PySimio/README.md

-# PySimio
+# PySimio: A Library for Discrete-Event Simulation
-**PySimio** is a Python library for discrete-event simulation.
+**PySimio** is a Python library for object-oriented discrete-event simulation.
 You can simulate multiple agents (vehicles, entities) in a non-deterministic system.
 We support muilti-core processing to speed up experiments.

 ![Route map](images/animation.gif)